Nemanja Šarović

 Nemanja Šarović (Немања Шаровић; born 28 December 1974) is a Serbian politician and journalist.
-He served several terms in the National Assembly as a member of the far-right Serbian Radical Party (SRS). Šarović left the Radicals in July 2020 and is now the leader of the Love, Faith, Hope (LJVN) political organization.
-He is also a journalist for KTV Television and is known for his satirical coverage of the Serbian Progressive Party (SNS) rallies.
+A long-time member of the far-right Serbian Radical Party (SRS) and a close associate of its leader Vojislav Šešelj, he served four terms in the National Assembly between 2004 and 2020.
+He left the SRS in 2020 and founded the right-wing political movement Love, Faith, Hope (LJVN), which he has led since.
+Since 2023, he has worked as a journalist for the opposition broadcaster KTV Television, where he became known for his satirical coverage of rallies of the ruling Serbian Progressive Party (SNS).
+Ahead of the 2026 Serbian parliamentary election, his movement endorsed the Student List.

 Early life and career

-Šarović was born in Belgrade, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
-He graduated from the University of Belgrade Faculty of Law, apprenticed in law, and worked for two and a half years in Belgrade's first municipal court before entering politics.
+Šarović was born in Belgrade.
+He graduated from the University of Belgrade Faculty of Law, completed a legal apprenticeship, and worked for two and a half years at Belgrade's First Municipal Court before entering politics.

-Politician
+Political career

-Early years (2000–04)
+Early years (2000–2004)

-Šarović led the Radical Party's electoral list for the Belgrade division of Palilula in the 2000 Yugoslavian parliamentary election and was not elected when the SRS won no seats in the division.
-He also ran for both the Belgrade city assembly and the Stari Grad municipal assembly in the concurrent 2000 Serbian local elections and was defeated at both levels.
-(This was the last local election cycle in Serbia in which delegates were elected for single-member constituencies.
-All subsequent cycles have taken place under proportional representation.)
+Šarović led the SRS list for the Belgrade division of Palilula in the 2000 Yugoslav parliamentary election, and was not elected when the party won no seats in the division.
+He also ran for the City Assembly of Belgrade and the Stari Grad municipal assembly in the concurrent 2000 Serbian local elections, and was defeated at both levels.
+(Note: This was the last local election cycle in Serbia in which delegates were elected in single-member constituencies.
+All subsequent cycles have used proportional representation.)

-Both the Yugoslavian parliamentary vote and the local elections were overshadowed by the 2000 Yugoslavian presidential election, in which Socialist Party of Serbia (SPS) leader Slobodan Milošević fell from power after losing to Vojislav Koštunica of the Democratic Opposition of Serbia (DOS).
-Serbia's government fell after the Yugoslavian election, and a new Serbian parliamentary election was called for December 2000.
-Prior to the vote, Serbia's electoral system was reformed such that the entire country became a single electoral unit and all mandates were assigned to candidates on successful lists at the discretion of the sponsoring parties or coalitions, irrespective of numerical order. Šarović received the eighty-first position on the SRS list and was not assigned a mandate after the list won twenty-three seats.
-During this period, he served as leader of the Radical Party's municipal board in Stari Grad.
+These votes were overshadowed by the presidential election, in which Slobodan Milošević of the Socialist Party of Serbia (SPS) fell from power after losing to Vojislav Koštunica of the Democratic Opposition of Serbia (DOS).
+A new Serbian parliamentary election followed in December 2000, under a reformed system in which the whole country formed a single constituency and parties assigned mandates to candidates on their lists at their own discretion, regardless of list order. Šarović was 81st on the SRS list and was not assigned a mandate after the list won 23 seats.
+During this period, he led the SRS municipal board in Stari Grad.